guimochi/advent_of_code2023/README.md

 #### Duration: 1 hour 16 minutes

-The logic stays the same but I had to add the match associated with all candidate coordinates to the coordinates. <br>
+The logic remains the same, but I had to associate each match with all candidate coordinates. <br>

-This caused some keys issues with the dictionary.
-This solved the issued where a number wouldn't appear multiple times if iy was associated with multiple gears and also the fact that I had no way to associate a number with a gear. <br>
+This led to some key issues with the dictionary.
+However, it resolved the problem where a number wouldn't appear multiple times if it was associated with multiple gears, and the fact that I had no way to associate a number with a gear. <br>

-It allowed me to link all adjacent numbers to gear. <br>
+This allowed me to link all adjacent numbers to a gear.

 ## [Day 4](https://github.com/guimochi/advent_of_code2023/blob/main/day4)